mmichlin66/mmichlin66.github.io/mimcss/ref/mimcss-reference-rules-and-activation.md

 }
 ```

-The `StyleDefinition` class is the base class that all styAle definition classes must derive from.
+The `StyleDefinition` class is the base class that all style definition classes must derive from.

 ### Rule Functions